Stephen Amell plays Ted Black, an old friend of Harvey Specter’s from Suits. Photo: File

 SLOUGH, ENGLAND:

-If John Grisham was the author responsible for packing many a student off to law school in America, Suits was the show that said, "Step aside, Grisham, and watch how it is done."
-And now, to continue the noble mission that Suits was forced to abandon after Meghan Markle bowed out to marry Prince Harry, we have the spinoff Suits LA stepping up to take the baton.
+If John Grisham was the author responsible for packing many a student off to law school in America, legal drama Suits was the show that said, “Step aside, Grisham, and watch how it is done.”
+And now, to continue the noble mission that Suits was forced to abandon after Meghan Markle bowed out to marry Prince Harry, we have the spin-off Suits LA stepping up to take the baton.

 What can we expect?

-Starting February 23 on American network NBC, Stephen Amell will take one giant step away from his rugged Oliver Queen look from Green Arrow and strap on a shiny suit to transform into smooth-talking lawyer Ted Black and dazzle us all with his legal brains.
+Starting February 23 on American network NBC, Stephen Amell will take one giant step away from his rugged Oliver Queen look from Green Arrow and strap on a shiny suit to transform into smooth-talking lawyer Ted Black to dazzle us all with his legal brains.

 The glamorous world of law

-The New York-set Suits aired from 2011 to 2019 and worked tirelessly to persuade us that law is the most glamorous profession on earth comprising beautifully ironed outfits (although just who irons them remains a mystery).
-This was the show that taught us that lawyers can open page 1 of a blue folder and say things like, "This explains everything" – and no one does this better than the smooth-talking slick-haired Harvey Specter.
+The New York-set Suits aired from 2011 to 2019 and worked tirelessly to persuade us that law is the most glamorous profession on earth comprising beautifully ironed outfits (although just who irons them remains a mystery) and easy-to-read blue folders.

 We kick off our Suits journey with Harvey being told (against his will) that he must hire an associate.
-Harvey approaches this task with all the enthusiasm of one who is told he needs to share his office with a mountain goat.
+Harvey approaches this task with all the enthusiasm of one who is told he needs to share his office with a mountain goat with an upset stomach.
 Fortunately for him, young Mike Ross with his troubled past and photographic memory crash-lands into his interview room, and the rest is history.
 Harvey hires Mike on the spot without bothering to inform HR or anyone else about his troubling lack of credentials – a problem that proves to be a headache for both him and Mike time and again for a large chunk of the series.

 Perhaps we can tentatively edge towards a ‘yes’ here.
 Suits LA has thrown out the original premise of Suits, which had long outlived its usefulness, got on board a brand new cast, and for those who get a kick out of nostalgia, will bring back Harvey and his banter machine.
 To seal the deal, the new and upgraded show has been repurposed by Suits creator Aaron Kosh, so there is little danger of someone new trampling on sacred ground like a rhinoceros on a rampage.
 In simpler terms, Suits LA is in no danger of becoming another Joey.
 Amell’s Ted Black already has the corner office and the shiny suits.
 All he really needs to do is match Harvey Spector’s razor-sharp wit.
 Bring it on.